Adrian Maher, Managing Director, aspireCP: May 2020

 2. VAT on disturbance compensation incurred by the claimant

-b) The acquiring authority, to the extent the principal sum is compensatable.
-On this basis, if £1,000 is incurred by the claimant and 60% of this is agreed to be compensatable then VAT would be compensatable on £600 and the claimant would not be able to recover VAT on the remainder.
+It is also worth remembering that the claimant cannot recover VAT from the acquiring authority to the extent that the principal sum upon which it was calculated is not compensatable as it is value for money.
+If £1,000 is incurred by the claimant and 60% of this is agreed to be compensatable then VAT would be compensatable on £600 and the claimant would not be able to recover VAT on the remainder.
 The acquiring authority will not be able to recover the VAT on this £600 as there is no supply from the claimant’s suppliers directly to the acquiring authority.

 3. Heads of claim outside the scope of VAT